fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 Create a new Workflow which outputs "Hello World!" to the user.
 For the setup, you should create the directory <code>.github/workflows</code> and a file <code>hello.yml</code> to your repository.

-To see what your GitHub action workflow has done, you can navigate to the **Actions** tab in GitHub where you should see the workflows in your repository and the steps they implement.
+To see what your GitHub Action workflow has done, you can navigate to the **Actions** tab in GitHub where you should see the workflows in your repository and the steps they implement.
 The output of your Hello World workflow should look something like this with a properly configured workflow.

 ![A properly configured Hello World workflow](../../images/11/3.png)